 - No criminal history: Must not have relevant criminal convictions

-- Not on immigration bail: Must not currently be subject to immigration bail
+- Not on immigration bail: Must not currently be subject to immigration bail in the UK

 | Financial Element | Amount Required |